PantACRO4life/PantACRO4life.github.io/README.md

 [↑ Top ↑](#table-of-contents)

 ## Cluster
-*Please Note that not all the time all the map will be running.
+*Please Note that the free map DLC wont be running all the time.
 If you wish to go on a specifics maps like "Ragnarok, Valguero or The Center" just lets us know.

 [↑ Top ↑](#table-of-contents)